Smoke billows from a plant smokestack. Photo credit iStock.

 At more than 17 million, there are more people in the Chesapeake Bay watershed today than ever before.
 It is estimated an additional 157,000 people to move into the region every year,, bringing with them more vehicles and more demands for energy from power plants.
 And as a result, more air and nitrogen pollution will damage the Bay.

-Each year, roughly 97.5 million pounds of nitrogen pollution—about one-third of the Bay's total yearly load—comes from air pollution.
+Each year, more than 85 million pounds of nitrogen pollution*—about one-third of the Bay's total yearly load—comes from air pollution.
 Most of this is from power plant smokestacks and vehicle tailpipes.
 The Baltimore-Washington metropolitan region has the nation's second worst traffic and ozone problems.

 Nitrogen from vehicle exhaust washes into the Bay and contributes to algae blooms.
 These blooms cloud the water and absorb the oxygen, creating dead zones in the Bay that cannot support underwater grasses, crabs, fish, and other marine life.
 Other byproducts of haphazard sprawl—roads, parking lots, and other paved surfaces—make erosion and sediment pollution worse in the Bay.